Browse Articles

 Intermediate

-Routing is a way to serve web pages based upon the requested URL.
+Routing is a way to serve web pages based on the requested URL.
 In Angular which is used to build SPA, URLs are not served from the server and never reload the page.
 The URLs are strictly local in the browser and serve the page(components) from local.
-Every time you request an Url, the Angular router navigates to the new component and renders its template, and updates the history and URL.
+Every time you request a URL, the Angular router navigates to the new component renders its template, and updates the history and URL.

 The angular router can interpret a browser URL as an instruction to navigate from/to the specific view.
-One can pass the optional parameters along with the supporting view component that help it decide what specific content to be present.
+One can pass the optional parameters along with the supporting view component that helps it decide what specific content to present.
 We can bind the router to the links on a page, and it will navigate to the defined application view when the user clicks a link.
+Understanding the functionalities and intricacies of the Angular router is a vital aspect covered in Angular certification Training.

 Steps to Configure Angular Routing